 School of Applied Language & Intercultural Studies

 Lucía Pintado Gutiérrez is an Assistant Professor at the School of Applied Language and Intercultural Studies in Dublin City University.
-She holds a European PhD on Pedagogical Translation from the University of Valladolid (Spain) where she completed a BA in Translation and Interpreting, and an MPhil in Translation and Intercultural Communication.
+She holds a European PhD on Translation in Language Education from the University of Valladolid (Spain) where she completed a BA in Translation and Interpreting, and an MPhil in Translation and Intercultural Communication.

-As well as exploring the developing field of language education and translation, her research interests include other aspects of applied linguistics, sociolinguistics, psycholinguistics and translation studies –namely foreign language teaching and learning in Higher Education, translation pedagogy, and learners’ motivation and agency.
+As well as exploring the developing field of language education and translation, her research interests include other aspects of applied linguistics such as sociolinguistics, psycholinguistics, as well as translation studies –namely foreign language teaching and learning in Higher Education, translation pedagogy, learners’ motivation and agency, and accessibility and audiovisual translation in language teaching and learning.
 She also carries out research at the intersection of translation and memory studies.
 Her research activity includes publications in top journals on these topics.

-She is currently co-editor of the Irish journal Teanga, the Journal of the Irish Association for Applied Linguistics.
+She is co-editor of the Irish journal Teanga, the Journal of the Irish Association for Applied Linguistics (2020-2023) and president of APTIS, the Association of Programmes in Translation and Interpreting Studies, UK and Ireland (2021-2025).

-Lucía welcomes expressions of interest for PhD supervision in the fields mentioned above.
+Lucía welcomes expressions of interest for PhD supervision and postdoctoral mentorship in the fields mentioned above and related areas (applied linguistics, foreign language education, translation studies).
 You may click on 'Research' and 'Publications' for further information.

-Research interestsLucía's research background lies on translation and language teaching, focusing on the principles on how translation may be used as a tool in the foreign language classroom and also how it may be developed as a skill in the benefit of FL learners.
+Research interestsLucía's research background lies on translation and language teaching, focusing on the principles on how translation may be used as a tool in the foreign language classroom and also how it may be developed as a skill in the benefit of FL learners, including accessibility and audiovisual translation in language teaching and learning.
 Her interdisciplinary research is carried out through a framework of Translation Studies, Applied Linguistics and Cognitive Studies.

 Her current research includes also the nexus between translation and memory studies, focusing particularly on cultural artefacts during the Spanish Civil War, Franco's dictatorship and afterwards within literary translation.
 ORCID ID: 0000-0002-7627-0440